ccicconetti/ccicconetti.github.io/cloudcom2018.md

 ---
-title: "An Architectural Framework for Serverless Edge Computing: Design and Emulation Tools"
+title: "An architectural framework for serverless edge computing: Design and emulation tools"
 layout: page
 ---